 - Pre-Departure Clearance Form for Students Graduating or Permanently Leaving GU-Q – This is to ensure that all pre-departure formalities have been concluded by students permanently leaving Georgetown.
 It is the responsibility of the student to secure a final clearance signature from each of the areas listed on the form.
 Print the form and complete it by hand.
-This completed form must be returned to the Associate Registrar for GU-Q, Mrs. Deborah McKee, Office 1D13.
+This completed form must be returned to the Associate Registrar for GU-Q, Office 1D13.

 - Pre-Departure Clearance Form for Students Temporarily Leaving GU-Q – This is to ensure that all pre-departure formalities have been concluded by students temporarily leaving Georgetown (leave of absence, suspension, etc).
 It is the responsibility of the student to secure a final clearance signature from each of the areas listed on the form.
 Print the form and complete it by hand.
-This completed form must be returned to the Associate Registrar for GU-Q, Ms. Deborah McKee in Office 1D13.
+This completed form must be returned to the Associate Registrar for GU-Q, Office 1D13.